-▶SET PEF Configuration
+▶SEL PEF Configuration

-PEF Support
+PEF Configuration

-Select Enabled to enable the function of Platform Event Filter (PEF) which will interpret BMC events and perform actions based on pre-determined settings or events and performs actions based on pre-determined settings or 'traps' under IPMI 1.5 specifications.
-For example, powering the system down or sending an alert when a triggering event is detected.
+Set this feature to configure the Platform Event Filter (PEF).
+PEF interprets BMC events and performs actions based on pre-determined settings or 'traps' under IPMI 1.5 specifications.
+Powering the system down or sending an alert when a triggering event is detected.
 The default is Disabled.